marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 After playing a bit with *pxe\_isr\_poll*, it turned out *PXENV\_UNDI\_ISR\_OUT\_OURS* was
 <b>never set</b>, keeping *pxe\_receive\_thread* indefinitely suspended on the semaphore.
-The first obvious course of action was to replaced the condition in the return statement
+The first naive attempt was to replace the condition in the return statement

 ```c